mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you create a resource group for a role, you provide a name and a CPU resource allocation mode (core or percentage).
 You can optionally provide a concurrent transaction limit, a memory limit, a CPU soft priority, and a minimum cost.
 Use the [CREATE RESOURCE GROUP](../ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html) command to create a new resource group.

-When you create a resource group for a role, you must provide a `CPU_HARD_QUOTA_LIMIT` or `CPUSET` limit value.
+When you create a resource group for a role, you must provide a `CPU_MAX_PERCENT` or `CPUSET` limit value.
 These limits identify the percentage of Greenplum Database CPU resources to allocate to this resource group.
 You may specify a `MEMORY_LIMIT` to reserve a fixed amount of memory for the resource group.

 For example, to create a resource group named *rgroup1* with a CPU limit of 20, a memory limit of 25, a CPU soft priority of 500 and a minimum cost of 50:

 ```
-CREATE RESOURCE GROUP rgroup1 WITH (CPU_HARD_QUOTA_LIMIT=20, MEMORY_LIMIT=25, CPU_SOFT_PRIORITY=500, MIN_COST=50);
+CREATE RESOURCE GROUP rgroup1 WITH (CPU_MAX_PERCENT=20, MEMORY_LIMIT=25, CPU_WEIGHT=500, MIN_COST=50);
 ```

 The CPU limit of 20 is shared by every role to which `rgroup1` is assigned.
 Similarly, the memory limit of 25 is shared by every role to which `rgroup1` is assigned. `rgroup1` utilizes the default `CONCURRENCY` setting of 20.